remboldt/JasnaJS/README.md

 These components will check the source every MS milliseconds.
 If the content has changed, the component will be updated.
 If MS is not set, it will get a standard value of 2000.

     <component src="URL" class="refresh MS"></component>

-### component priority

-Every component without the priority attribute will be assigned a priority of 0.
-Components will get loaded after their assigned priority.
-This way you can load the GUI before different background Scripts.

-    <component src="URL" priority="X"></component>